The mission of First Free Rockford is to bring people into a relationship with Jesus Christ.

 We worship through our various worship venues that we offer here at First Free Rockford.
 We currently offer five different worship venues for you and your family.
 Three that are located at our main campus and two that are off campus at Rockford Rescue Mission, and Fairhaven Christian Retirement Center.
 These venues vary in musical worship styles and atmosphere to meet the worship styles of a multi-generational church.

-We learn through our Life Group ministry and various Bible Studies that take place throughout the week.
+We grow through our Life Group ministry and various Bible Studies that take place throughout the week.
 We have both sermon-based and curriculum-based Life Groups that meet at various times throughout the week, and we offer Bible Studies for both Men and Women along with learning opportunities for both Kids and Students.

 We serve as a church in various ways both in the Rockford community and around the world.
 We serve the families in the Rockford Public School District through our reSTART campaign, Kids Hope USA, and our partnership with Whitehead Elementary School.
 We also partner in various ways with the Rockford Rescue Mission and the Pitney Place for Women and Children.
 Finally, we aim to fight for Social Justice issues in Rockford and around the World through various partners like: Kids Around the World, Tabitha Centers, and First Love International.